peterhinch/micropython-font-to-py/writer/WRITER.md

 ### 2.2.3 Performance

-A firmware change [PR7682](https://github.com/micropython/micropython/pull/7682) has enabled a substantial improvement to text rendering speed.
-This will be incorporated in V1.17 and is available in daily builds.
-The `Writer` class checks for suitable firmware.
-If the firmware lacks this enhancement a slower method of rendering is used.
+A firmware change [PR7682](https://github.com/micropython/micropython/pull/7682) enables a substantial improvement to text rendering speed on color displays.
+This is in daily builds and will be incorporated in V1.17.
+The initialisation code checks for suitable firmware and also for a compatible device driver.
+If these are absent the old slower method of rendering is used.

 The module has a `fast_mode` variable which is set `True` on import if the firmware supports fast rendering.
 User code should treat this as read-only.
+The value of this is meaningless for monochrome displays which always render fast.

+If the `verbose` constructor arg is `True` a message will be printed on startup indicating whether fast mode is in use.
+As above, this is meaningless for monochrome displays.
+Possible reasons for it not being used:
+ * Firmware not recent enough.
+ * Display driver does not include a `palette` bound variable.
+ * `writer.py` not the current version.

 # 3. Notes